 Activity: Always protect your CVAD.
 Avoid rough activities.

 Supplies: When you go home, supplies and equipment may be delivered by your home care agency.
 To order more supplies, contact your home care agency.

 Flushing Your CVAD

-If you get medicines while at home, your home care agency will teach you how to care for the CVAD.
+If you get medicines using your CVAD at home, your home care agency will teach you how to care for the CVAD.

 Flush your CVAD every day and after each use.
 Your nurse may tell you to flush more often if needed.